-We may face intellectual property infringement claims and other related claims that could be time-consuming and costly to defend and may result in our inability to continue providing certain of our existing services.
+We may face intellectual property infringement claims and other related claims that could be time-consuming and costly to defend and may result in a material adverse impact over our operations.

 Internet, technology and media companies are frequently involved in litigation based on allegations of infringement of intellectual property rights, unfair competition, invasion of privacy, defamation and other violations of other parties' rights.
 The validity, enforceability and scope of protection of intellectual property in Internet-related industries, particularly in China, are uncertain and still evolving.
 As we face increasing competition and as litigation becomes more common in China in resolving commercial disputes, we face a higher risk of being the subject of intellectual property infringement claims.
-Moreover, we may be subject to administrative actions brought by the PRC State Copyright Bureau for alleged copyright infringement, and as a result may be subject to fines and other penalties and be required to discontinue infringing activities.
+We may be also subject to administrative actions brought by the PRC State Copyright Bureau, and in the most severe scenario criminal prosecution, for alleged copyright infringement, and as a result may be subject to fines and other penalties and be required to discontinue infringing activities.
+Furthermore, as we expand our operations outside China, we may be subject to claims brought again us in jurisdictions outside China.

 Our products and services link to materials in which third parties may claim ownership of trademarks, copyrights or other rights.
 For example, we provide search engine facilities capable of finding and accessing links to downloadable audio, video, image and other multimedia files and other items hosted on third-party websites, including search functions that enable our users to search for files in various ways, such as by artist, title, or via lists of most-searched-for titles and artists.
 Some of these contents found using our search engine facilities may be protected by copyright or other intellectual property rights.
-Like many other Internet websites, we host on our websites certain song lyrics which may be protected by copyright.
-As a result, we may be subject to copyright or trademark infringement and other related claims from time to time, in China and internationally.
+Like many other Internet websites, we host on our websites certain song lyrics which may be protected by copyright or trademark infringement and other related claims from time to time, in China and internationally.